kontza/osscz/README.md

 ## Introduction

-_Osscz_ automatically adjusts your terminal theme when connecting to different SSH hosts.
+_Osscz_ adjusts your terminal theme when connecting to different SSH hosts.
 By specifying themes in your SSH configuration, you can have a personalized terminal experience for each host.

 ## System Requirements